aiten/CNCStepper/README.md

 CNCStepper
 ======

-uUe the windows CNCLib application to control your CNC machine.
+Use the windows CNCLib application to control your CNC machine.

 see folder: *Sketch*